Moldova eyes Chinese investment, wary of Montenegro route | DW | 29.10.2021

 China holds about one-quarter of Montenegro's total debt, which reached 103% of GDP in 2020.

-Lambert plays down such alarms.
-"Moldova's debt is declining with the growing Chinese footprint, as Chinese companies provide more income than they absorb," he said .
+Lambert downplays such alarms.
+"Moldova's debt is declining with the growing Chinese footprint, as Chinese companies provide more income than they absorb," he said.

-In fact, one upside of China’s weak presence in the country has been it is not heavily indebted to Beijing.
-China had invested only $4 million by the end of 2018, far lower than those reported by other post-Soviet states, like Kyrgyzstan and Tajikistan, which had drawn $1.4 billion and $1.8 billion respectively in Chinese FDI by the end of 2018.
+In fact, one upside of China's historically weak presence in the country has been that it is not heavily indebted to Beijing.
+China had invested only $4 million by the end of 2018 — far less than investments reported in other post-Soviet states.
+Kyrgyzstan and Tajikistan had drawn $1.4 billion and $1.8 billion respectively in Chinese foreign direct investment by the end of 2018.

-Moldova relies mainly on Western financing, which has been cheaper and easier to obtain.
+Moldova relies largely on Western financing, which has been cheaper and easier to obtain.
 It has been granted €100 million in aid to help deal with the pandemic.

-"To date, Moldova does not seem to be in a position to put pressure on the EU or Russia.
-However, in the long term, the question of an exclusive partnership with China rather than with the EU and the Russian-led Eurasian Economic Union could arise, as a partnership with Beijing would be more beneficial than the EU, which Moldova will never be able to join, and a potential agreement with Moscow, which would not improve Moldova's economic situation," Lambert reasoned.
+"To date, Moldova does not seem to be in a position to put pressure on the EU or Russia," Lambert said.
+In the long term, the question of an exclusive partnership with China rather than with the EU could arise, he explained, as a partnership with Beijing would be more beneficial than with the EU.

+"Moldova will never be able to join [the EU], and a potential agreement with Moscow would not improve Moldova's economic situation," Lambert believes.

 Moldova is heavily dependent on imports of Russian gas, which Moscow has used as leverage in its relations with Chisinau.

-Gazprom has said that if unpaid gas bills are not paid and a new contract not signed as of December 1, 2021, the Russian gas giant will stop gas supplies to Moldova."
+Gazprom has said that if unpaid gas bills are not settled and a new contract not signed as of December 1, 2021, the Russian gas giant will stop gas supplies to Moldova.

-Since September, Gazprom has reduced exports to Moldova, with experts estimating there has been a 35% drop in supply.
+Since September, Gazprom has reduced exports to Moldova, with experts estimating a 35% drop in supply.
 Gazprom is also demanding repayment of $700 million in alleged debts.
 Gazprom itself is a 50% shareholder of Moldovagaz, Moldova's gas monopoly.

 Moldova was receiving a €60 million grant from the EU to help with its energy crisis, Sandu said on October 27.
 But it is not at all clear if that will be enough to stop the country moving even further into Beijing's warm embrace.